Leon4721/project_three_restaurant_booking/README.md

 - As staff, I want to **edit or delete bookings** on behalf of customers when they call.

 ### Design
 #### Wireframes

-Wireframes were created Using **Balsamiq**

-- **Mobile**
-  - Single column layout
-  - Booking form stacked vertically with large touch-friendly controls
-  - “Manage booking” section positioned below the main booking form
-  - Success/error messages displayed as banners near the top

-- **Tablet (768–1023px)**
-  - Where space allows, a two-column layout:
-    - Booking form on the left
-    - Hero text/illustration or booking info on the right
-  - Increased spacing and padding for readability

-- **Desktop (1024px+)**
-  - Centered booking “card” with supporting hero section
-  - Consistent header/footer
-  - Plenty of white space around the main content

-Wireframe screenshots for mobile, tablet and desktop are stored in the project’s `docs/` folder and referenced during testing.
+All wireframes were created using **Balsamiq** to plan the layout for four key pages:

+- Home page
+- Manage booking page
+- Cancel booking page
+- Staff login page

+Each page was designed for **mobile**, **tablet**, and **desktop** breakpoints.
+Final implementations may differ slightly from the wireframes where usability or responsiveness improvements were identified during development.

+---

+##### Home Page

+-
+  - Single-column layout with the café hero text at the top.
+  - Booking form stacked vertically with large, touch-friendly inputs and buttons.
+  - “Manage booking” call-to-action positioned beneath the main booking form.
+  - Success and error messages displayed as prominent banners near the top of the screen.

+-
+  - Two-column layout where space allows:
+    - Booking form on the left.
+    - Hero content (intro text / imagery / opening hours) on the right.
+  - Increased spacing and padding to improve readability at this size.

+-
+  - Centered booking “card” with a supporting hero panel next to it.
+  - Consistent header and footer spanning the full width.
+  - Generous white space around the booking content to keep the interface clean and focused.

+---

+##### Manage Booking Page

+-
+  - Single-column layout with a short explanation at the top.
+  - Simple form asking for the booking code, stacked above the “Find booking” button.
+  - Validation and error messages (e.g. “Booking not found”) shown directly under the input field.

+-
+  - Form and explanatory text aligned in a light two-column layout where space permits.
+  - Clear visual hierarchy between the page title, instructions, and the booking-code input.

+-
+  - Manage booking card centered on the page for focus.
+  - Optionally shows a side panel with brief help text or example booking codes.
+  - Consistent navigation back to the Home page and other sections.

+---

+##### Cancel Booking Page

+-
+  - Single-column confirmation screen summarising the booking (date, time, guests, table type).
+  - Clear “Cancel booking” button and a secondary “Go back”/“Keep booking” option.
+  - Warning text emphasising that cancellation is permanent.

+- *
+  - Booking details and confirmation controls displayed in a compact card.
+  - Layout adjusts to keep primary actions (Cancel / Back) visible without scrolling where possible.

+-
+  - Booking details card centered with plenty of surrounding space.
+  - Buttons styled with clear contrast between the destructive action (cancel) and the safe action (return).

+---

+##### Staff Login Page

+  - Simple single-column login form with email/username and password fields stacked vertically.
+  - Large, accessible login button plus a brief description of what the staff area is for.
+  - Validation messages displayed directly beneath the relevant fields.

+  - Login card centered with slightly wider fields for easier typing.
+  - Optional side text explaining security/privacy or linking to internal documentation.

+-
+  - Narrow login panel centered against a clean background to keep focus on authentication.
+  - Consistent branding and navigation back to the public site.
+  - Space reserved for potential future additions (e.g. “Forgot password” flow).

+---

+Wireframe screenshots for all four pages (Home, Manage Booking, Cancel Booking, Staff Login) at **mobile**, **tablet**, and **desktop** sizes are stored in the project’s `docs/` folder and were referenced throughout the build and testing phases.

 #### Color Scheme